slimshizn/jellyfin-plugin-meilisearch/README.md

 Because I don't really like to use a reverse proxy, so I create this, but it still needs a Meilisearch instance to work.

-For now, it just works in the search page.
+For now, it just works in the search page and only search for the `/Items` endpoint, but still improves a lot.

 ---